Improving Maternal Mental Health Care

 - The Hospital Quality Institute, in partnership with Maternal Mental Health Now, is leading an initiative to help hospital perinatal staff understand, recognize, and effectively respond to mental health issues in the perinatal period.
 This will help hospitals comply with Assembly Bill 3032, which, effective Jan.
 1, 2020, requires education of perinatal employees about maternal mental health conditions and to inform postpartum women and families about signs and symptoms of maternal mental health disorders, local post-hospital treatment options, and community resources.
 (In process)

 - Researchers from the University of Washington and the Advancing Integrated Mental Health Solutions Center, in collaboration with the Oregon Community Health Information Network and the University of Pennsylvania, are assessing the impact and cost-effectiveness of provider-to-provider longitudinal remote consultation for the management of perinatal depression in community health centers and other primary care practices.
 The National Institute of Mental Health is the main funder.
 CHCF is supporting four (of the approximately 20 participating) sites based in California: ChapCare, Central Neighborhood Health Foundation, Alliance Medical Center, and Open Door Community Health Centers.
+Related, CHCF is also supporting a planning grant to explore expanding this model in clinics in LA County, in collaboration with the Community Clinic Association of LA County.
 (In process)